University Communication with Students

 During Autumn, Winter, and Spring quarters, undergraduates are expected to register at the regular full-tuition rate.

-During Summer Quarter, Stanford undergraduates may register on a unit-basis (minimum 3 units).
-For Summer Quarter tuition rates and policies, see the Registrar's summer tuition web site.
+During Summer Quarter, Stanford undergraduates may register on a unit-basis.
+For Summer Quarter tuition rates and policies, see the Registrar's Summer tuition web site.

 The following reduced-tuition categories can be requested by matriculated undergraduate students in the final stages of their degree program: